 Learn something new every day More Info... by email

 A hydraulic cylinder produces linear motion and force by using pressurized hydraulic fluid.
-Industrial machines powered by hydraulic cylinders are able to form metals or other materials at a very high force with a relatively small supply of highly pressurized fluid.
+Industrial machines powered by these cylinders are able to form metals or other materials at a very high force with a relatively small supply of highly pressurized fluid.

 Heavy equipment, such as an excavator, relies on the power of hydraulic fluid.
 The operator easily controls the pressurized hydraulic fluid with the use of a control valve connected to distributor hoses and tubes.
 A solenoid valve is the type of valve most commonly used with a hydraulic cylinder as it has a reputation of safety and reliability.
-Valves not only control the release of fluid in the hydraulic cylinder, but often mix gases and fluids as well.
+Valves not only control the release of fluid in the cylinder, but often mix gases and fluids as well.

 A hydraulic cylinder in a car does not connect to a valve as a means of control, but relies on piston-driven hydraulics instead.
 When the brake pedal is depressed, the pedal pushes on the piston in the master hydraulic cylinder and the slave pistons located at each wheel work together to stop the car.